Jovel960/BullsMediaTask/README.md

 ## Flow

-- you can just run the test file using 'npm run cy:test:db' (for both windows and linux) or create the tables using `npm run createTables` and inject the data using 'npm run inject_data', if you want to change the data that i use during the tests you can change it through utils/sqlQueryString.js at injectDataQuery
+- you can just run the test file using `npm run cy:test:db` (for both windows and linux) or create the tables using `npm run createTables` and inject the data using 'npm run inject_data', if you want to change the data that i use during the tests you can change it through `utils/sqlQueryString.js` at injectDataQuery

 There is one main test files: